Ethan-Liu-Ethan/MariATE_RANLP_2025/README.md

 - Véronique Hoste (Ghent University)

 ## Contents
-- `MariATE_Appendices.pdf`: Supplementary materials including detailed experimental results, additional examples, and extended analysis referenced in the main paper.
+- `MariATE_Appendices.pdf`: All appendices mentioned in the main text.

 ## Citation
 If you use this work, please cite: